Teamwork

 I obtained my B.Sc. at Tehran University of Medical Sciences with research experience in different labs, including immunology and clinical biochemistry.
 Then, I moved to Canada to do my M.Sc. in protein biochemistry at Memorial University.
 I am interested in proteomics and genomics research in cardiovascular diseases and cancer.

-Hanrui Zhu, BSc
+Hanrui Zhu, MSc

 I am from Nanjing, a pretty city in China.
 I have studied in Canada since high school.
 I graduated from University of Toronto where I double majored in Cell & Molecular Biology, and Fundamental Genetics & its Application.
 During my undergraduate study, I developed my interest in stem cell research.
 In the Esseltine laboratory, my project is gap junction based stem cell communication which is a continuation of my journey in the field of stem cell studies.